 We're wired for stories.
-I'm a founder at FableLabs and this is my story
+I'm the founder at FableLabs and this is my story

 I met Amanda in 1991.
 I took this photo of her the moment after she revealed she had just been fatally bitten by a medusa and will become one shortly.
 Before I ended her life, she begged me to take her dying tears to bring her brother back to life (he had been turned to stone).
 Even though this was over 20 years ago, I remember this moment in Final Fantasy Adventure very clearly.
 However, a decade ago I graduated from Berkeley, ranked 3rd in my engineering class and it occurred to me recently that I can't remember how to do calculus anymore as I haven't touched it... well... since graduation.

 Why is it I am able to remember an obscure story from my childhood, but I can't remember basic math that was the building block for my engineering education?

 Simple.
 Humans are fundamentally WIRED for stories.
 Before we learned to write in 3200 B.C., we told stories to pass information down through each generation.
 Those of us that were able to absorb these stories survived and reproduced (the rest were probably consumed by lions).
 Stories have the ability to TEACH us, INSPIRE us, make us CRY, and make us LAUGH.
 Stories may very well be the most valuable intangible asset in our lives.